 STAFF

-Sean boyd
+Sean Boyd

-Proprietor // Producer // Vocal Coach
+Engineer // Producer // Vocal Coach // Musician

 Sean Boyd is a lifetime performer and artisan musician/song-writer.
 Starting to play and sing when he was five, he has picked up many instruments along the way.
 A seasoned guitarist and banjo-picker, he also plays organ, bass, and percussion.